 Motorcycles and scooters/mopeds must be registered with DOTS to be parked on campus.
 Please visit the DOTS office in Regents Drive Garage to purchase your motorcycle or scooter/moped permit.
 All motorized cyclists are required to have Personal Injury Protection (PIP) insurance.

 When parking on campus, motorcycles must display a state-issued license plate and be registered with a DOTS Campus License Plate Recognition (CLPR) permit.
-You may add you motorcycle to your existing vehicle registration at no extra cost.
-You may also register for a permit online if you would like park in a specific lot in addition to designated motorized cycle parking; however, motorcycle commuter parking fees will apply.
+You may add your motorcycle to your existing vehicle registration at no extra cost.
+You may also register for a permit online if you would like to park in a specific lot in addition to designated motorized cycle parking; however, motorcycle commuter parking fees will apply.

 Scooters and mopeds must display a DOTS-issued license plate, available for purchase in the DOTS office, to be parked on campus.
 This must be displayed on the back of your motorized cycle and must be visible at all times.
 Scooters and mopeds that are parked on campus without a DOTS license plate may be impounded.

 If you park additional vehicles, other fees may apply.

 |Motorcycle Only||Motorcycle Fee|

 |Motorcycle and Car||Car Registration Fee Only|

 Both vehicles may not be parked on campus at the same time.

 |Scooter Only||Scooter Fee|

 |Scooter and Car||Scooter Fee + Car Registration Fee|